 Orthopedic surgeons often perform knee replacements for patients who are limited by diseases and conditions like osteoarthritis or joint injury.
 But not all patients require a total replacement.
-Instead, a Orange County partial knee replacement can be used to replace only targeted bones and tissues while preserving as much of the natural joint as possible.
+Instead, a partial knee replacement can be used to replace only targeted bones and tissues while preserving as much of the natural joint as possible.
 Most patients pursue partial knee replacements with the goal of eliminating discomfort and returning to an active, pain-free lifestyle.
 Partial knee replacements have a high rate of success and when properly cared for, can last patients for many years without the need for additional operations.

 Did you know…

 that partial knee replacements offer many benefits over total knee replacement procedures?
 Not only do partial replacements require less invasive surgery, but they also result in less blood loss during surgery on average.
 Many partial knee replacement patients also experience a shorter recovery period and less post-procedural pain than total knee replacement patients do.

 Am I a candidate for a partial knee replacement?

 You may be a candidate for a partial knee replacement if you are suffering with a knee injury or degenerative disease that is confined to only a single compartment of the knee.
 Your orthopedist will want to ensure that there are no other, more conservative treatments available before proceeding with a partial knee replacement.
 To find out if this procedure is right for you, contact your orthopedist to schedule a consultation.

 What should I expect during a partial knee replacement?